ProjectLoudly/planning/metadata_recs.md

 * We should implement at least the GUID tag listed in the specs above since that's how iTunes recognizes new episodes.

-## Recommended metadata tags:
+## Supported metadata tags:
-* title: name of the episode or title of the piece
+* title: (required) name of the episode or title of the piece
+* album: name of the podcast series or show the piece belongs to.
+If the segment does not belong to a show, this is fine to leave blank.
+* description: populated from the CMS if an article or post has already been created about this segment.
 * author: host(s)
-* album: name of the podcast series or show the piece belongs to
-* track: podcast or episode number, for ordering chronologically when created or updated date is not available.
-* copyright
-* description
-* year: year this piece was first published
+* year: automatically populated with the current year.
+* copyright: automatically populated based on the organization.
-* genre: [ podcast | speech | vocal ]
+* genre: [ podcast | speech | vocal ] automatically populated to 'speech'
-* cover art
+* album art: Either the logo/art for the show the segment belongs to, or specific art relating to the segment.
+This is what shows up in the iPhone 'locked' screen when audio is playing.